 Kayaking is an excellent way to explore the coastlines of these islands.
 I recommend renting a kayak to discover hidden beaches and coves.
 Many local operators also offer guided tours for beginners.

-Or if you’d rather explore the underwaterworld, this area is perfect for snorkeling.
-Croatia is know for its clear waters provide excellent visibility for observing colorful fish and underwater rock formations.
-Even without snorkeling gear I saw many different types of fish and a lot of sea urchins, so be careful.
+Or if you’d rather explore the underwater world, this area is perfect for snorkeling.
+Croatia is known for its clear waters, which provide excellent visibility for observing colorful fish and underwater rock formations.
+Even without snorkeling gear, I saw many different types of fish and a lot of sea urchins, so be careful.

-Cycling is popular on Šipan, the largest of the Elaphiti Islands.
+Cycling is also very popular in Šipan.
 I suggest renting a bike to explore the island’s charming villages and scenic countryside.
 Or if you have your own, you can bring it on the ferry.

 Accommodation and dining